Economics student profile

 - Developments in Microeconomics

-Optional modules: International Money and Finance, International Trade, Economics of Developing Countries, Industrial Economics, Financial Economics and Asset Pricing, Corporate Finance and Derivatives, Monetary Theory and Policy, Comparative Banking, Environmental Economics, Applied Econometrics.
+Optional modules: International Money and Finance, International Trade, Financial Economics and Asset Pricing, Development Economics, Industrial Economics, Environmental Economics, Corporate Finance and Derivatives, Central Banking and Financial Crises.

 Teaching and learning